What is ICP-PDM (Product Management Launchpad) ?

 Sponsors: to establish a company strategy that achieves the desired revenue and margin goals.

-Development Team: to create a product that satisfies the needs of all 3 above
+Development Team: to create a product that satisfies the needs of all of 3 above

 A product manager's main responsibility is to discover useable and feasible products.
 Below is a list of the additional roles and responsibilities.